 I’m still writing.
 I’m still striving to make better content every time I put something out, challenging how things currently are and battling for a better breed of human being.
 A baby isn’t an obstacle — it’s an opportunity.
 I want to wake up seeing the possibilities for the world around me — not fixate on its problems and simply accept them for what they are.

 So, in the end, you can fool yourself all you want, but real life wins.
 Bills need paying, mouths need feeding, and no one’s gonna hold your hand and do it for you.
 It’s a real world out there with real issues, and while social media’s good respite from it all, it’s not sustainable living.
 You need to come out and face the world eventually.

 And that’s been my 2013 — maturing from “look at all these things I’ll miss” to “look at all these things waiting for me in my new life!”
 Social media tools come and go — we went from MySpace to Facebook to Twitter to Google+ to New MySpace (obviously, not all of these did as well as they’d hoped) — but the big, bad world ain’t going nowhere.

 So goodbye to 2011 Casey.
-Goodbye to doing 10 tweetchats a week; to saying “yes” to every invite that comes my way; to toiling over reviews for products that I could easily just buy myself; to getting along with people who poison my environment in the name of keeping the peace in the community.
+Goodbye to doing ten tweetchats a week; saying “yes” to every invite that comes my way; to toiling over reviews for products that I could easily just buy myself; or to getting along with people who poison my environment in the name of keeping the peace in the community.